sascha245/vue-typedi/README.md

 ## Decorators

-- `@Inject()` only targets and works in Vue components.
-If you wish to inject a service somewhere else, use the `@Inject` provided by typedi.
+- `@Inject()` to inject a service in your Vue components or other services.

-- `@Injectable()` implements a feature missing in typedi, that will inject the service in the classes prototype.
-This allows us to automatically inject services in non service classes.
+- `@Injectable()` allows us to inject the services in non service classes.
+**Note**: When using this decorator, the services will be injected in the prototype of the decorated class.

 ## License